cagov/caldata-mdsa-training/docs/code/github.md

 Now, you have successfully created a new branch in your GitHub repository and will be automatically switched to this branch.
 You can make changes on this new branch without affecting the main branch.

+#### Local Branch management

 If you're working with git locally, you can create and switch branches as well as check your current git branch using the following git commands:

-- Create and switch to a branch: __`git switch -c <branch_name>`
+- Create and switch to a branch: `git switch -c <branch_name>`
     - This also works, but is the older way of doing it: `git checkout -b <branch_name>`
 - Switch to an existing branch: `git switch <branch_name>`
-    - If this doesn’t work it’s likely that you have to pull down the remote branch you want to work with first using `git fetch`
+    - If this doesn’t work it’s likely that you created a branch remotely.
+You have to pull down (or fetch) the remote branch you want to work with using `git fetch`
     - Then you can run `git switch <branch_name>` again
 - Check which branch you are on: `git branch --show-current`
-- Optional – persistently show your full path and branch name in command line:

 !!! note
     Replace “`<branch_name>`” with the actual name of your new branch e.g. `writing_water_quality_docs`.

+This is optional, but it may be helpful to you to persistently show your full path and branch name in your command line.
+We've outlined how to do it below.

-Mac OS
+For Mac OS

 - Type `open ~/.bash_profile`
 - In the file that opens, add the following at the bottom of the file: